The Story of the Young Slave Girl of Naaman who had Courage though she lived in Captivity

-She had every reason to stay silent.
+The slave girl (I wish we knew her name) had every reason to stay silent.

 Now she lived as a slave in a foreign land, serving the wife of a powerful Syrian commander named Naaman.